K-Ramberg/react-redux-code-challenge-2/NOTES.md

 ##### Losses
 - For fear of time, I didn't create a seperate, reusable form component with reusable submit functions.
 - I was not able to complete the form Validations
-- I did not spend enough time on the .less document stylings to exploit the efficiency
+- I did not spend enough time on the {less} document stylings to exploit the efficiency opportunities it offers

 #### Final Thoughts